Mikheil Saakashvili: Changes in the Cabinet

 Saakashvili publicly announced his plans of modernising the Cabinet of Georgia well before Georgian presidential elections.
 Shortly after being re-elected, the president formally re-appointed the Prime Minister of Georgia Lado Gurgenidze and asked him to present a renewed cabinet to the Parliament of Georgia for final approval.

-Gurgenidze changed most ministers, leaving Ivane Merabishvili, controversial Minister for Home Affairs, Defence Minister David Kezerashvili and Minister of Finance Nika Gilauri on their former positions.
+Gurgenidze changed most ministers, leaving Ivane Merabishvili, controversial Minister for Home Affairs, Defence Minister Davit Kezerashvili and Minister of Finance Nika Gilauri on their former positions.
 Gia Nodia was appointed as the Minister of Education and Science.
 Zaza Gamcemlidze, former director of Tbilisi Botanic Garden, took over the position of the Minister of Natural Resources and Nature Protection.
 Famous archaeologist, and already the eldest minister in the cabinet, Iulon Gagoshidze was appointed on a newly designated position of the Minister of State for Diasporas.

 Parliamentary elections held during Saakashvili's second term were condemned by the Organization for Security and Co-operation in Europe election monitoring mission for being marred by ballot stuffing, violence against opposition campaigners, uncritical coverage of the president and his party from the state-controlled media, and public officials openly campaigning for the president's party.

 On 28 October 2008, Saakashvili proposed Grigol Mgaloblishvili, Georgian ambassador to Turkey for the premiership.
 According to the President, Gurgenidze had initially agreed to serve only for a year and that Georgia was facing new challenges which needed new approach.
 The Parliament of Georgia approved Mgaloblishvili as the premier on 1 November 2008.

 Demonstrations against Saakashvili spread across Georgia in 2009, 2011 and 2012.